Tag Archive for: dog escape behaviour

 If your dog escapes repeatedly at certain times of year, hormonal influence may be playing a role.

-Why Preventing Escape Matters
+Why Preventing Escape Is So Important

 Real-Life Example: Max’s Story